 \section{Numerical Renormalization Group method applied to TFIM on a 1D chain.}

 To validate our FSS results we used another method common in studies of critical phenomena – Numerical Renormalization Group (NRG).
 In this method the spins are blocked into non-interacting subsystems (blocks).
 Within each block, the ground state and first excited state are found by numerical diagonalization.
-In the next step of the renormalization procedure, each block is replaced by a single spin in a self-similar manner, and the hamiltonian for the new system is obtained by rescaling the couplings.
+In the next step of the renormalization procedure, each block is replaced by a single spin in a self-similar manner, and the Hamiltonian for the new system is obtained by rescaling the couplings.

-This method has been succesfully applied to our model example of 1D-TFIM by Jullien et al. \cite{Jullien1978}.
-We reobtained their results for 1D-TFIM and then modified the method to calculate the critical properties of TFIM on the Sierpiński gasket.
-After grouping spins into block of size $N$ spins we diagonalize Hamiltonian, Eq.~(\ref{Hamiltonian}), within one block.
+This method has been successfully applied to our model example of 1D-TFIM by Jullien et al. \cite{Jullien1978}.
+We re-obtained their results for 1D-TFIM to prove the approach is valid and reproduces the correct critical parameters even for small cluster sizes.
+We then modified the method to calculate the critical properties of TFIM on the Sierpiński gasket.

+In this approach, the spins are grouped into blocks of $N$ spins each, in which the Hamiltonian, Eq.~(\ref{Hamiltonian}), is diagonalized.
 We label the ground and first excited states as $\ket{\tilde{0}}$, $\ket{\tilde{1}}$ respectively, with their energies labeled $E_0$, $E_1$.
 The diagonalized Hamiltonian has the form

 which can be truncated to the two lowest energy states as follows

 where $\tilde\sigma^z$, $\tilde{I}$ are the "renormalized" spin-$z$ Pauli matrix and the identity in the two-dimensional, single-spin Hilbert space.
 We recognize this Hamiltonian describes a single spin coupled to a field, with the renormalized coupling